When tragedy Strikes: Responding to Incidents that impact specific communities

-Sadly, our campus, and the country as a whole, repeatedly experiences incidents of violence rooted in hate toward a particular group.
+Sadly, our campus, and the country as a whole, repeatedly experiences incidents of violence toward a particular group, often rooted in hate (and even when these are not hate crimes, the communities impacted are often still left living with grief).
 When these incidents happen, ALL members of our community are harmed, and ALL of us have a responsibility to support our targeted students, colleagues and classmates.

 If you are part of a targeted group: